-It should be noted that for both full and partial composite cases, the concrete stress block is stressed to $0.45 f{cu}$ (BS 4.4.2.a).
+It should be noted that for both full and partial composite cases, the concrete stress block is stressed to $0.85f{cd}$.

-3.6 Composite Section Elastic Moment Capacity
+3.7 Composite Section Elastic Moment Capacity

 To calculate the positive moment resistance with an elastic stress distribution, the program first calculates the location of the elastic neutral axis (ENA) and the transformed section moment of inertia.
 Information on how the program calculates the location of the ENA and the transformed section moment of inertia for full composite connection is provided in the section entitled Transformed Section Moment of Inertia in Chapter 2.
-Information on how the program calculates the location of the ENA and the transformed section moment of inertia for partial composite connection is provided in the section entitled Effective Section Properties for Partial Composite Connection Chapter 2.
+Information on how the program calculates the location of the ENA and the transformed section moment of inertia for partial composite connection is provided in the section entitled Elastic Stresses with Partial Composite Connection in Chapter 2.

-3.7 Moment Capacity for Steel Section Alone
+3.8 Moment Capacity for Steel Section Alone